jostrm/azure-enterprise-scale-ml/README.md

 ![](./esml/images/esml-turnkey.png)
 ## ESML Dashboard - Dev,Test,Prod environments
-- Easy to provision a new ESMLProject for Dev,Test,Prod with easy cost followup, since its own PROJECT resource groups.
+- Easy to provision a new ESMLProject for Dev,Test,Prod with easy cost followup, since its own PROJECT resource groups for each `Project team` in the ESML `AI Factory`:

 ![](./esml/images/esml-dash-small.png)